 Industry-related language is fine if you’re seeking an expert in the field (e.g. using the word SEO if you’re looking for an online marketing specialist) or need to verify someone has experience using a specific software tool.
 However, if you post a company-specific or rarely-used acronym, there’s a chance that the job seeker will be confused.
 It will not be clear to them whether they’re qualified for the job opening or not.

 Even if a job is highly technical in nature, strive to use words that are easy to understand.
-For example you could say “Must be able to use standard office software for email, documents, spreadsheets and presentations”, instead of saying “Experienced with G-Suite Apps’.
+For example, you could say “Must be able to use standard office software for email, documents, spreadsheets, and presentations”, instead of saying “Experienced with G-Suite Apps’.

-Use numbers or adjectives to clearly define requirements such as the number of years experience you want.
+Use numbers or adjectives to clearly define requirements such as the number of years of experience you want.
 So instead of "management experience," consider saying, "requires 5 years direct management experience of retail/food service staff."
 Instead of “productive worker”, say “able to close 10 sales leads each week.”